The Operational Board

 Duncan leads on growth in the Large Corporate team for Barclays in the Eastern Region.
 Barclays is proud to be Banker to some of the most important companies and institutions in the Region, including many of the members of Cambridge Ahead.
 Over the last 30 years in the Banking industry, Duncan has developed a personal specialism in Corporate Finance and wider Relationship Management.
 He lives in Cambridge and is fully committed to the further development of the area.

-Dr David Cleevely CBE, FREng, FIET is an entrepreneur who has founded a series of companies including Abcam, Analysys, 3waynetworks and others.
-Dr Cleevely is the Chairman of Raspberry Pi, founding Chairman of the Cambridge Science Centre and the Founding Director of the Centre for Science and Policy, University of Cambridge as well as acting as a government advisor.
+David Cleevely is an entrepreneur who has founded a series of companies including Abcam, Analysys and the award winning restaurant Bocca di Lupo.
+He was Chairman of the Raspberry Pi Foundation, founding Chairman of the Cambridge Science Centre, and founding Director of the Centre for Science and Policy, University of Cambridge.
 He also co-founded Cambridge Network, Cambridge Wireless, Cambridge Angels and Cambridge Ahead.

 Jeremy Newsum DL is an Honorary Vice Chairman of Cambridge Ahead and was inaugural Chairman for the first six months of our existence.
 He was Executive Trustee of the Grosvenor Estate, until he stepped down from this role at the end of 2016.
-He is also a director of Grupo Lar, a director of Wates Group, a trustee of the Evelyn Trust and a member of the Investment Committee of Trinity College, Cambridge.
+He is also a director of Wates Group, a trustee of the Evelyn Trust and a member of the Investment Committee of Trinity College, Cambridge.